KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/code_revisioning.rst

 `Meld <http://meldmerge.org>`_ is a program for graphically displaying the differences between two text files.
 Meld is very helpful to understanding how files have been edited.

-Installing and configurating the required software
+Installing and configuring the required software
 --------------------------------------------------
 This tutorial requires git and meld.
 Execute this command to install these package::